Been Rejected? How to Rise Above!

-It shouldn’t be.
-There are simply far too many broken people and far too many puffed-up people in the world to worry about everyone liking you.
+It shouldn’t be, because there are far too many broken and puffed-up people in the world to worry about everyone liking you.
 The broken people don’t even like themselves and the puffed-up people can hardly like anyone, but themselves.

 This is why I implore you to abandon the ill-conceived practice of going out with people you don’t know (and who don’t know you).
 And if you insist on doing so, you need to grow tougher skin.

 Because my heart goes out to those looking for a life partner in this fallen world.
-If that’s you, I sincerely want to help, but as much as I’d love for you to find “that special someone” (even today, or right now), much more I’m praying you’ll come to the point where you believe and walk in this truth wholeheartedly:
+If that’s you, I sincerely want to help, but as much as I’d love for you to find “that special someone,” much more I’m praying you’ll come to the point where you believe and walk in this truth wholeheartedly:

 The acceptance of a new love interest pales in comparison to the love of a God who died for you.
-Even the love of a precious life partner pales in comparison.
+Even the covenant of a precious marriage partner pales in comparison.

-Take it from someone who married his “special someone,” almost 19 years ago.
-Her love is amazing.
-God’s love is sustaining.
-Her love is wonderful.
-His love is unbelievable.
-Her love is rich.
-His love is beyond all riches.
-If you’re not abiding in that love (and it’s a choice you must make) your soul will be relentlessly driven to find that same kind of love in another fallen soul, and every first date rejection will mean you can’t have it.
+But if you won’t believe me, if you won’t abide in God’s love, your soul will be relentlessly driven to find that same kind of love in another fallen soul.
+And every first date rejection will mean you can’t have it.
+As will every break-up.
 All the while, your God who actually knows rejection personally longs to comfort and fill you like only He can.